devoncarew/firehose/README.md

 - determines changed files
 - determines affected packages
 - attempts to publish
-- tags the commit and push the tag
+- tags the commit and pushes the tag

 ## Mono-repos